Aaqibb3/Alined/privacy.md

 - you can delete entries inside the app
 - you can remove exported files manually
-- deleting the app may remove locally stored app data, subject to iOS behavior and any backups you created
+- deleting the app may remove locally stored app data, subject to your device platform and any backups you created

 ## Security

-Alined relies on the security protections of iOS and your device environment.
+Alined relies on the security protections of iOS, Android, and your device environment.
 No storage method is perfectly risk-free, so you should keep your device updated and protected.

 ## Changes to This Policy